+This course follows Purdue's academic regulations regarding attendance, which states that students are expected to be present for every meeting of the classes in which they are enrolled.
 When conflicts or absences can be anticipated, such as for many University-sponsored activities and religious observations, the student should inform the instructor of the situation as far in advance as possible.
 For unanticipated or emergency absences when advance notification to the instructor is not possible, the student should contact the instructor as soon as possible by email or phone.
-When the student is unable to make direct contact with the instructor and is unable to leave word with the instructor's department because of circumstances beyond the student's control, and in cases falling under excused absence regulations, the student or the student's representative should contact or go to the Office of the Dean of Students website to complete appropriate forms for instructor notification.
-Under academic regulations, excused absences may be granted for cases of grief/bereavement, military service, jury duty, and parenting leave.
-For details, see the Academic Regulations & Student Conduct section of the University Catalog website.
+When the student is unable to make direct contact with the instructor and is unable to leave word with the instructor's department because of circumstances beyond the student's control, and in cases falling under excused absence regulations, the student or the student's representative should contact or go to the Office of the Dean of Students (ODOS) website to complete appropriate forms for instructor notification.
+Under academic regulations, excused absences may be granted by ODOS for cases of grief/bereavement, military service, jury duty, parenting leave, or emergent or urgent medical care.
 Guidance on class attendance related to COVID-19 is outlined in the Protect Purdue Pledge on the Protect Purdue website.